bids-apps/BrainSuite/README.md

 ## Support
 Questions about usage can be submitted to http://forums.brainsuite.org/.
 Issues or suggestions can be directly submitted as an issue to this Github Repository.

+## FYI
+* BDP requires at least 6GB of memory.
+You may have to increase memory when you run the container.